earth-mover/icechunk/docs/docs/faq.md

 ## When should I use Icechunk?

-Here are the scenarios where it makes sense to use Icechunk:
+Here are some scenarios where it makes sense to use Icechunk:

 - You want to store large, dynamically evolving multi-dimensional array (a.k.a. tensor) in cloud object storage.
 - You want to allow multiple uncoordinated processes to access your data at the same time (like a database).